 All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments.
 All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.
+Extrafamilial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.

-SAFEGUARDING CONCERNS AND ALLEGATIONS MADE ABOUT STAFF, INCLUDING SUPPLY TEACHERS, VOLUNTEERS AND CONTRACTORS
+SAFEGUARDING CONCERNS AND ALLEGATIONS MADE ABOUT STAFF, INCLUDING SUPPLY TEACHERS, VOLUNTEERS AND CONTRACTORS safeguarding partners' arrangements and applies when staff (including supply staff, volunteers and contractors) have (or are alleged to have):

-The school's procedures for managing concerns/ allegations against staff who are currently working in the school follows Department for Education statutory guidance and local safeguarding partners' arrangements and applies when staff (including supply staff, volunteers and contractors) have (or are alleged to have):
+The school's procedures for managing concerns/ allegations against staff who are currently working in the school follows Department for Education statutory guidance and local